Did a fanart of all the skull kid versions there are in The Legend of Zelda in one and got lost in the details. It was so much fun!

 I worked in Kubera after Stugan, while working at Telefonica:

-The game is progressing bit by bit, that’s how things are now:
+The game is progressing bit by bit, I’ve done most of the production work by myself.

 We already have a demo that we plan to show to whoever is interested.